Skip to main content

-Adelaide Festival Centre’s Adelaide Cabaret Festival and centrED invite you to nominate yourself or a talented performing arts student currently in Year 10 or 11 to participate in the Class of Cabaret 2024 program.
-The successful applicants will take part in rehearsals and workshops throughout Terms 1 & 2 culminating in performances during Adelaide Cabaret Festival 2024.
+Adelaide Festival Centre’s Adelaide Cabaret Festival and centrED invite you to nominate yourself or a talented performing arts student currently in Year 10 or 11 to participate in the Class of Cabaret 2026 program.
+The successful applicants will take part in rehearsals and workshops throughout Terms 1 & 2 culminating in performances during the 2026 Adelaide Cabaret Festival.

 Students will receive mentorship in the art of cabaret performance from two renowned artists and tuition from one of Adelaide's leading vocal teachers.
-In addition, Adelaide Festival Centre's CentrED program will provide a Department for Education teacher to guide each student through assessments to achieve SACE Creative Arts Course Stage 2 or Community Studies Stage 1 for accreditation by the conclusion of the program.
+In addition, Adelaide Festival Centre's CentrED program will provide a Department for Education teacher to guide each student through assessments to achieve SACE accreditation.

-A live round of auditions will take place during Term 4, Week 1 (Tuesday 17 October & Wednesday 18 October 2023), and applicants will be contacted to confirm audition times by COB Monday 25 September.
+A live round of auditions will take place during Term 4, Week 1 (Tuesday 14 October - Thursday 16 October 2025, venue TBC), and applicants will be contacted to confirm audition times by COB Monday 22 September.

 Applicants will be notified of auditions results via email the week following auditions.